jennifer-s-lees/aact_cancer_trials_public/cancer_trial_selection_protocol.md

-# Study Protocol: Multimorbidity in Clinical Cancer Trials
+# Study Protocol: How Multimorbidity Affects Cancer Treatment: Analyzing
-Dr Jennifer Lees and Prof David McAllister
+the Impact on Treatment Safety and Effectiveness in Clinical Trials Dr Jennifer Lees and Prof David McAllister

 ## Overview

-This protocol describes the purpose, trial selection and intended conduct of Vivli Project ID ***0000xxxx***: Multimorbidity in clinical cancer trials.
+This protocol describes the purpose, trial selection and intended conduct of Vivli Project ID 00010856: How Multimorbidity Affects Cancer
+Treatment: Analyzing the Impact on Treatment Safety and Effectiveness in Clinical Trials.

 ## Background